iLearn-Lab/MM26-MMContextFold/Readme.md

 ## License

-This work is licensed under a [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+This project is released under the Apache License 2.0.